tmartial/Projet_SD/README.md

 ####  - Where do the initial images come from ?

 They are a subset of CelebA database (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

+#### - How much space do I need to install the software ?

+The GitHub content represents a bit more than 100Mo, and the virtual environment that you will generate to run the app is approximately 1Go.

 ### TO DO
 Next release functionalities :